kxxjxxl/dart-experiments/README.md

 # dart-experiments

-just experimenting with basic dart and learning just in case i find myself working at google someday
+just experimenting with basic dart and learning just in case i find myself working with flutter someday